lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 This section provides two non-normative examples for embedding evidence in in CSRs.
-The first example conveys Arm Platform Security Architecture tokens, which offers platform attestation, into the CSR.
-The second example embeds the TPM v2.0 attestation information in the CSR.
+The first example conveys Arm Platform Security Architecture tokens, which provides claims about the used hardware and software platform, into the CSR.
+The second example embeds the TPM v2.0 evidence in the CSR.

-##  TPM V2.0 Attestation in CSR
+##  TPM V2.0 Evidence in CSR

 The following example illustrates a CSR with a signed TPM Quote based on
 {{TPM20}}.
 The Platform Configuration Registers (PCRs) are fixed-size